On minimum sum representations for weighted voting games: Minimum sum representations

-In total there are $12826$~such weighted voting games, where all of them have exactly two minimum sum representations preserving types.
-We would like to remark, that one can easily locate such examples for all medium-sized $n\ge 9$.
+In total there are $13250$~such weighted voting games, where all of them have exactly two minimum sum representations preserving types.
+The counts by the number of equivalence classes of voters are given in Table~\ref{table_counts_3}.
+One can easily locate such examples for all medium-sized $n\ge 9$.
+Some additional data is given in Table~\ref{table_additional}.

-Since we have exhaustively generated all weighted voting games for up to $9$~voters, we were able to collect some additional data on integer representations, see Table~\ref{table_additional}.